-More often than not, the first thing a customer will look at will be your product images and videos.
+Often, the first thing a customer will look at will be your product images and videos.
 Make sure you’re bringing your products to life with varied and high-quality images and videos.

-Research carried out by Brightpearl in 2020 showed that 95% of shoppers read reviews before making a purchase.
+Research carried out by Brightpearl showed that 95% of shoppers read reviews before making a purchase.
 With them playing such an important role in the buyer journey, you need to make sure you’re using them.

 Customer-generated content i.e., lifestyle shots and use case videos are a great way of showing what your products look like in real life and how they can be used.
-It also adds a more human element to your products and creates a strong relationship between your brand and your customers.
+It also adds a more human element to your products and creates a stronger relationship between your brand and your customers.

 Managing the data:

 Data management is always a challenge, but PIM enables you to reduce manual processes by up to 80%.
 Within your PIM, you can manage all product descriptions, attributes, and assets.
 Powerful localization tools mean you can also store all of this information in as many different languages as required.
-You can also handle an unlimited amount of SKU’s which means PIM will grow with your business.
+You can also handle an unlimited amount of SKUs which means PIM will grow with your business.